routetopa/wordpress-datalet/README.txt

 == Changelog ==

+= 1.1 =
+* Datalets are Base64-encoded in order to allow users without administrator privileges to embded them.

 = 1.0 =
 * Add a button on Wordpress editor
 * Allow pasting datalets exported as HTML from SPOD